avysogorets/preferans-solver/README.md

 # Preferans (преферанс) solver.
 ## Introduction
 Preferans is a popular Russian card game that gained its popularity in the early 19-th century.
 It is played with a French 32-card deck (7 to Ace) dealt for three hands of 10 cards each and a 2-card talon.
 In a nutshell, Preferans is a trick-taking game with the goal of fulfilling a declared contract, agreed upon by all players during the bidding stage.
 At this stage, players can bid to either (1) pass (2) play a game, or (3) play misere, leading to one of three types of contracts: (1) all-passes, (2) play, or (3) misere.
 All-passes occurs when all players pass and requires them to avoid taikng tricks, adding negative points for each trick taken.
-Let's talk about other contracts in more detail:
+Consider other contracts in more detail:
 - *Play* is a contract where one "outstanding" player takes responsibility to take a declared number of tricks (no less than 6) under a major suit of his choice.
 The other players have an option to *whist*&mdash;contract themselves to take some or all of the remaining tricks.
 When exactly one player whists, he may choose to open up his and other player's cards (but not the *outstanding player's cards*), which is called "playing in the light".
 Ultimately, the outstanding player and his opponents as a whole are incentivized to take as many tricks as possible.
 - *Misere* is a contract where one "outstanding" player obliges himself to take no tricks at all.
 The other two players open up their cards and try to force the other player to take as many tricks as possible.
 Note that misere is always played without a designated major suit.
 Misere is a rare and risky contract with a lot at stake and hence is not played too often.